benjaminRomano/instruments-to-gecko/README.md

 # Build executable jar
 ./gradlew shadowJar

-# Convert Instruments trace to Gecko using iOS Device Support libraries for iOS 16.1 on the second run within the trace file
+# Convert Instruments trace to Gecko on the second run within the trace file
-java -jar ./build/libs/instruments-to-gecko.jar --input example.trace --run 2 --dsym YourApp.app/YourApp --app YourApp --support --output examplestandalone.json.gz
+java -jar ./build/libs/instruments-to-gecko.jar --input example.trace --run 2 --app YourApp --output examplestandalone.json.gz
 ```

-## Limitations
+## Known Issues

-* Hard-coded assumptions that we want to use iOS Device Support
-* Desymbolication is slow (~1min30s for ~800 dSyms) due to usage of `atos` which has slow startup times
-  * Possibly, Xctrace's native desymbolication can be used instead as pre-processing step, but more investigation is required on how to pull that out from trace
-  required to
-* Only traces from cold app start can be desymbolicated
-  * We use dyld kdebug tracepoints to get load addresses and these are only fired during process creation
+* Conversion may be slow on larger files.
+No performance optimizations have been done on the conversion yet.